Asthma

 • Exercise

-To learn more about asthma triggers visit the CDC website - Asthma Triggers
+To learn more about asthma triggers visit the CDC website - Controlling Asthma

 What are controller medicines?

 You can also keep your asthma in control by taking asthma medicines.
-Some of the asthma medicines work to control your asthma.
 You take these medicine every day even if you feel good.
 This kind of medicine is called a controller medicine.
 Controller medicines cut down on the swelling and mucus in your lungs.
 Some asthma medicines are used to stop an asthma attack.
 This kind of medicine is called a quick relief medicine.
 Talk to your doctor about the medicines you need to keep your asthma under control.

 Tips for Managing Your Asthma